alexpdp7/alexpdp7/PERSONAL_INFRA.md

 * Adapt backup scripts so they can be run from everywhere and I can do "offsite" backups
 * Use Grafana instead of pnp4nagios
+* Convert the Proliant to Proxmox so it uses ZFS (for even simpler backups and snapshotting) and can host some services in LXC containers.